 **For advice on an alternative to standard cow’s milk based formula, please discuss which formula to choose with your Health Professional (doctor, Well Child Provider or dietician) or phone Nutricia on 0800 258 268 to speak to a Dietician.
 If the baby has started solids then these also need to be free of dairy.

 ***Please check the ingredients as some brands of rice cereals, contains milk products.

 © Gastric Reflux Association for the Support of Parents/babies (GRASP) and Crying Over Spilt Milk Gastric Reflux Support Network New Zealand for Parents of Infants and Children Charitable Trust (GRSNNZ) 2004.
 Used and edited by GRSNNZ with permission.
-Last updated August 2014.
+Last updated March 2015.